 Field description CSV header Definition Field updatability Episode ID EPISODID A mandatory, unique technical identifier representing the episode, as held on the clinical system used at the treatment provider.
 This should be a technical item and should not hold or be composed of attributors which might identify the individual.
 A possible implementation of this might be the row number of the episode in the episode table.
 Must be completed.
 If not, the record will be rejected.
 This is populated by your software system.
 Should not change.
 Software system and version used CMSID A mandatory, system identifier representing the clinical system and version used at the provider.
 Must be completed.
 If not, the record will be rejected This is populated by your software system.
 May change (record as per current situation).
 Consent for NDTMS CONSENT Whether the client has agreed for their data to be shared with NDTMS.
 Informed and evidenced consent must be sought from all clients.
-Further information on NDTMS consent and privacy notices is available.
-Client must give informed and evidenced consent before their information can be sent to NDTMS.
+Further information on NDTMS consent and privacy notices is Client must give informed and evidenced consent before their information can be sent to

+Field description CSV header Definition Field updatability available.
+NDTMS.
 May change (record as per current situation).
 Consent for IPS IPSCONSEN T Whether the client has agreed for their IPS data to be shared with NDTMS.
 Informed and evidenced consent must be sought from all clients.
 Further information on NDTMS IPS consent and privacy notices is available.
 A client can consent to share their data with NDTMS and not consent to providing IPS data.
 IPS client must give informed and evidenced consent before their IPS information can be sent to NDTMS.
 May change (record as per current situation).
-National Insurance Number (IPS) IPSNINUM National Insurance Number only applicable to clients participating in IPS.
-Should not change (record when IPS starts).

-Field description CSV header Definition Field updatability The National Insurance Number is a reference number that is issued to a person by the Department for Work and Pensions (DWP) / HM Revenue and Customs (HMRC) for participants in the National Insurance Scheme.
 Full postcode of residence (IPS) IPSPC The full postcode of the client's place of residence, this postcode should not be truncated.
 If a client states that they are of no fixed abode, postcode should be ZZ99 3VZ.
 Full postcodes should only be submitted if the client has given IPS consent.
 May change (record as per current living situation).
 Postcode PC The postcode of the client's place of residence.
 The postcode should be truncated by your system when extracted for NDTMS (the final 2 characters of the postcode should be removed eg 'NR14 7UJ' would be truncated to 'NR14 7').
 If a client states that they are of no fixed abode or they are normally resident outside of the UK, then the default postcode ZZ99 3VZ should be recorded (and truncated on extract).
 May change (record as per current living situation).
-Upper tier local authority UTLA This field will be electronically mapped by software providers based on the postcode of the client.
-Treatment providers do not need to complete this field.
-The upper tier local authority (UTLA) in which the client normally resides (as defined by the postcode of their normal residence).
+DAT of residence DAT The partnership area in which the client normally resides (as defined by the postcode of their normal residence).
 If the client is resident in Scotland, Wales, Northern Ireland or outside of the UK record the code that reflects this.
-If a client states that they are of no fixed abode then for a structured community provider the UTLA of the treatment provider should be used as a proxy, and for residential treatment providers the UTLA of the referring partnership should be used as a proxy.
-Although the MUST be completed.
-If not, the data may be excluded for performance monitoring reports.
+If a client states that they are of no fixed abode then for a structured community provider the partnership (DAT) of the treatment provider should be used as a proxy, and for residential treatment providers the Must be completed.
+If not, data may be excluded from performance monitoring reports.
 May change (record as per current living situation).